Azure/azure-sdk-for-net/sdk/core/System.ClientModel/README.md

 ### Reading and writing model content to HTTP messages

-Service clients provide model types representing service resources as input parameters and return types from many service methods.
-Client authors can implement the `IPersistableModel<T>` and `IJsonModel<T>` in model type implementations to enable service clients to write input model content into request message bodies and read response body content to create instances of output models, as shown in the example client's service method above.
+Service clients provide model types representing service resources as input parameters and return values from service clients' [convenience methods](https://github.com/Azure/azure-sdk-for-net/blob/main/sdk/core/System.ClientModel/samples/ServiceMethods.md#convenience-methods).
+Client authors can implement the `IPersistableModel<T>` and `IJsonModel<T>` interfaces their in model implementations to make it easy for clients to write input model content to request message bodies, and to read response content and create instances of output models from it.
+An example of how clients' service methods might use such models is shown in [Send a message using the ClientPipeline](#send-a-message-using-clientpipeline).
 The following sample shows a minimal example of what a persistable model implementation might look like.

 ```C# Snippet:ReadmeSampleModel
 public class SampleResource : IJsonModel<SampleResource>